 KIMBERLY P. FABER Assistant Vice President for College Advancement - Major Gifts.
 B.A., State University of New York at Geneseo; 2003.

-DEBRA G. HILL Assistant Vice President for
+DEBRA G. HILL Senior Development Officer.

-College Advancemet-Planned Giving.
 B.A., State University of New York at Geneseo; M.S., State University of New York at Brockport; 1986.